Trend Analysis: What is it Used for in HR?

 Trend analysis components

-The process often covers certain areas:
+The trend analysis process often covers certain areas:

-Gap – going hand in hand with ‘supply’ above, gap analysis identifies whether existing staff skills and abilities will be able to meet future needs.
+• Gap: This is where supply and demand are compared.
+It identifies whether existing staff skills and abilities will be able to meet future needs.
 A change of direction by the organisation, or technology advances, may require the recruiting of staff with particular skills or retraining certain members of the present workforce.
+The identified gap could also work the other way in that future staffing may be reduced due to changing demands and tech advances.

 The past is an indicator, but other factors play a significant role in trend analysis.
 These could include: